Abirami2017/International-Programming-Day/README.md

 ## Usage

 Once the program is compiled and run, you can enter a year, and the program will output the International Programming Day for that year.

-## Problem Statement
-Given a year y in a range between 1700 and 2700, find the date of the 256th day of that year according to the official Russian calendar during that year.
-Then print it in the format dd.mm.yyyy, where dd is the two-digit day, mm is the two-digit month, and yyyy is.

 ## License